 A dovetail is a very strong joint used on the edge of each side of a drawer.
 Dovetail joints are noted for their tensile strength (resistance to being pulled apart) and their attractive appearance.
-Dovetails can be cut into a number of different styles, but the most popular is the half-blind traditional.
+A dovetail timber joint an be cut into a number of different styles, but the most popular is the half-blind traditional.

-Quality dovetails are a key feature of Probox making plywood drawer boxes in the UK.
+Quality dovetail joints are a key feature of the drawer boxes made in our UK workshop in Buckinghamshire.

-A wide variety of methods can be used to make dovetail plywood drawers.
+A wide variety of methods can be used to make dovetail plywood drawer boxes.
 They are generally considered by the woodworking industry as time-consuming and difficult to make.
 The dovetails can be cut by hand with a dovetailing saw and chisel or you can use a dovetail jig and router.

-Probox is known for the quality of their dovetail plywood joints and one of the best dovetail drawer box manufacturers, you can buy dovetail drawer boxes online.
+Probox is known for the quality of its dovetail plywood joints and is one of the best dovetail drawer box manufacturers.
 They are created by combining industrial fully computerised precision dovetail machines and a hand glueing and finishing process.

-By outsourcing dovetail drawers, kitchen and furniture manufacturers can focus on producing the other aspects of the bespoke kitchen or furniture, saving the company time and enabling them to deliver their jobs more quickly.
+By outsourcing the making of drawer boxes, kitchen and furniture manufacturers can focus on producing the other aspects of the bespoke kitchen or furniture, saving the company time and enabling them to deliver their jobs more quickly.